mpsdskd/LEDWall/README.md

 # LEDWall
 FastLED-Based LED Wall as Clock/Alarm Clock/Decoration/Mood Light

 A fellow Maker created this beatiful video: https://www.youtube.com/watch?v=E3wuyTViBlI&t=

 Thank you very much!

-Also check out the other branches!
+Also check out the other branches of this project!

 ## HowTo
 - Install necessary libraries